-The two machines in Keith are expected to be up and running in the autumn of 2021, followed by the project in Liverpool shortly after.
-If this proves to be a success, it opens up the possibility of a number of Greener Grid Parks being built in the UK and in other countries.
-Located at strategic points along the power grid, they will be able to help prevent power outages, ensure stability and, not least, reduce greenhouse gas emissions from energy production.
+The success of Keith Greener Grid Park since it went into operation has been encouraging and opened up the possibility of a number of Greener Grid Parks being built in the UK and in other countries.
+Located at strategic points along the power grid, they will be able to help ensure stable energy supply in and, crucially, reduce greenhouse gas emissions from energy production.

 "In the UK, we have a goal of an emission-free power grid that can simultaneously deliver a stable and secure energy supply to households, business and industry.
 Statkraft's Greener Grid Parks with rotating stabilisers can be an important contribution to achieving that goal," says Nicholson.

 "This solution means not only that we can use more self-produced renewable energy, but also that we can import more renewable energy via subsea cables from the continent.
-In this context, the planned submarine cable from Norway to England is also interesting.
-It will give us access to renewable Norwegian hydropower and give Norway electricity from British wind power when needed."
+In 2021, the world’s longest subsea electricity interconnector went into operation, connecting the UK and Norway.
+This gives the UK access to renewable Norwegian hydropower and gives Norway electricity from British wind power when needed."

 What about using batteries to stabilise the power grid?